 **Fees subject to refund are defined by the University Controller.

 8.43.20 Adjustment of Fees.
 The last day for fee adjustment for students who reduce their credit load shall be at the end of the “add” period.
-For Alan Shawn Feinstein College of Continuing Education students, the last day for fee adjustment shall be prior to the third class meeting or by the prescribed University deadline, whichever is later.
+For Alan Shawn Feinstein College of Education and Professional Studies students, the last day for fee adjustment shall be prior to the third class meeting or by the prescribed University deadline, whichever is later.
 Fees will be adjusted downward according to the number of credits of enrollment as of the last day adjustment is permitted.

 8.44.10 A Continuing Education Unit (CEU) Course is a specific non-credit course for which continuing education units are granted.
 One CEU is identified as ten contact hours of participation in an organized continuing education, adult, or extension experience, under responsible sponsorship, capable direction and qualified instruction.

 8.44.11 Each academic college, school, or division shall be authorized to offer and approve by committee its own CEU courses and determine its own instructors and fees.

 8.44.12 Academic credit and CEUs shall not be available for the same course and CEU offerings shall not be listed in the academic year class schedule.

 8.44.13 Academic course credit and CEUs shall not be noted on the same permanent record.
 No grades shall be recorded for CEUs.
 CEUs shall not be recorded in segments of less than 1.0 CEU and fractional CEUs above 1.0 units shall be in increments of 0.1.